rahul0208/rahul0208.github.io/_posts/2019-02-12-istio-ingress-traffic.md

 #image: /img/hello_world.jpeg
 tags: [k8s, istio, microk8s]
 ---
-Previously I configured Istio on Microk8s and deployed a sample spring-greeting service on it.
-I expelored Istion telemetary feature, looking through the various dashboards it made available in Grafana.
-As I access my [spring-greeting](http://10.152.183.60:8080/) service I could see the dashboard capturing the traffic.
+Previously I configured [Istio on Microk8s](/2019-02-03-configure-istio/) and deployed a sample spring-greeting service on it.
+I explored Istio telemetary, looking through the various dashboards it made available in Grafana.
+As I accessed deployed [spring-greeting](http://10.152.183.60:8080/) service I could see the dashboard capturing the traffic.

 ![Spring-gs-telemetry](/img/istio-ingress-gateway/spring-gs-telemetry.png)

 But!
 I am still accessing the service via NodePort.
 In a service mesh the services are not exposed outside the mesh.
 The service can be accessed in the cluster via the NodePort.
 In Microk8s I am running a K8s cluster on my workstation so I can still acess it.
-Istio offers an Insgress Gateway which can be used in such scenarios to access the service outside of the cluster.
+Istio offers an `IngressGateway` which can be used in such scenarios to access the service outside of the cluster.
 I will configure it and try to acess spring-gs using it.
-Let's first verify istio ingress service  using `microk8s.kubectl get svc  -n istio-system`
+Let's first verify Istio IngressGateway service  using `microk8s.kubectl get svc  -n istio-system`

 ![Istio-services](/img/istio-ingress-gateway/svc.png)

-The service list contains `istio-ingressgateway` of type `LoadBalancer`.
-The service exposes various port mapping out of which we will configure the `http port` for our spring-gs.
+The service list contains `istio-ingressgateway` of `LoadBalancer` type.
+The service exposes various port mappings out of which I will configure the `http port` for our spring-gs.
 Let's now `describe` the service to know the port mapping by using `microk8s.kubectl describe svc istio-ingressgateway -n istio-system`.

 ![Ingressgateway-port-mapping](/img/istio-ingress-gateway/port-mapping.png)